fiveagency/java-bootcamp-demo/coding-guidelines.md

 If we create builder class inside of class for which we create builder, builder class **has to be public static class**.

-If we create some object using the builder pattern, all constructors used in **builder class have to be private** - this way we prevent user from using constructor and force him to use the builder.
+If we create some object using the builder pattern, all constructors used in **builder class have to be private** - this way we prevent appUser from using constructor and force him to use the builder.

 If we use builder pattern, we can provide access to builder class over static method, like this:
 * i.e. we have Article class